alon-grinshpoon/TicTacToe3D/README.md

   - __irrlicht-1.8.4__: A free open source C++ library that acts as a 3D engine and utilized OpenGL (http://irrlicht.sourceforge.net/)

   - __TicTacToe__: My Visual Studio solution containing all the source code

+- __Demo Video__: Contains a demo video demonstrating a game with multiple rounds between a user and the game's AI (Includes all scenarios of win, lose, tie).
+Also unlisted on YouTube under https://youtu.be/acUKPvx-JCk

 - __Research__: Links to preliminary research I did in order to develop a 3D app in C++

   - __3D Game Engines__: different C++ game engines I explored before choosing to use Irrlicht